-This is a wonderful Canadian-based online resource for parents who have experienced miscarriage, stillbirth and neonatal loss.
-It’s also excellent for promoting awareness to the general public and for giving friends and loved ones ideas for practical ways to provide help and support.
+Canadian-based online resource for parents who have experienced miscarriage, stillbirth and neonatal loss.
+Promotes awareness to the general public and gives friends and loved ones ideas for practical ways to provide help and support.

 A resource list of lower-cost professional counselling options in Vancouver.
 Corrections and suggestions welcome.

 Phone and online peer support; information and prevention of sudden infant death syndrome.

 International self-help organization for parents who have experienced the death of a child.